 A recent trip to Germany took us to the Christmas markets in the historic cities of Lübeck, Bonn, Aachen, and Wiesbaden, but each city had plenty to offer outside the festive markets.

 Lübeck’s markets were a pure delight, and they had several, including a dimly lit medieval section featuring Old World crafts and food.
-This city is proud of its three Nobel Prize Laureates: Thomas Mann, William Brent, and Günter Grass — all of whom considered Lübeck their hometown.
+This city is proud of its three Nobel Prize Laureates: Thomas Mann, Willy Brent, and Günter Grass — all of whom considered Lübeck their hometown.

 Buddenbrookhaus honors the literary achievements of Mann and attracts his followers and devotees from all over the world.
 The Günter Grass-Haus contains the author’s writing studio, now an exhibition and research facility.
-Nearby, the Willy-Brant-Haus features interesting exhibits and displays from the different eras of the life of this late politician and federal chancellor.
+Nearby, the Willy-Brandt-Haus features interesting exhibits and displays from the different eras of the life of this late politician and federal chancellor.

 Lübeck is known for delicious high-quality marzipan created in 300 varieties.
 Russian czars and German emperors have enjoyed this delicacy and Café Niederegger is the place to go for this chewy confection.
 Operating since 1806, the café attracts visitors from all over the world.